 Understanding the Academic Word List (AWL) and its word families (see Academic Vocabulary) will help you in your university studies, in passing academic tests, and in participating in the intellectual life of the English-speaking world.

 Because of the value of learning the AWL, EnglishHints offers a lot of practice with those words.
-See the first 23 issues of English Detective, most of the activities in the Vocabulary Games section (including the complete pages shown in the illustration), and many of the quizzes and tests in ESL Quizzes.
+See the first 23 issues of English Detective, most of the activities in the Vocabulary Games and TOEFL & IELTS Vocabulary sections (including the complete pages shown in the illustration), and many of the quizzes and tests in ESL Quizzes.

 Some of the best pages to learn and practice AWL words are: